matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

 # Misc notes / questions

-1. how does jeff do bE dev work not locally
+1. SSL
+    - look into SSL_context obj & clear related tabs after taking notes
-1. where are the SSL certs located? `/research/askoski_common/ssl/`
+    - where are the SSL certs located? `/research/askoski_common/ssl/`
+1. look into reqs & explore merge branch
+1. what envs do senior devs use for BE dev?
 1. what exists in `UCBD2` directory, referred to a lot in `env.json`?  does it matter for you rn?  you can view the lookup tables in models-askoski
 1. where is the production version of FE & BE located?